ilyadorosh/ilyadorosh/README.md

-- 👋 Hi, I’m @ilyadorosh
+- 👀 I’m an ML engineer.
+- Python, PyTorch, GLSL, Linux
-- 👀 I’m a human benchmark for Art recognition
+- like Andrej Karpathy, I'd like to be a human benchmark for Art recognition
+-
-- coevolving with AI, biotech, markets.
+- coevolving with AI, biotech, stock market.
 - 💞️ I’m looking for a job
-- 📫 You can find me on LinkedIn
+- 📫 You can find me on LinkedIn, Twitter